The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)

 Toiletries (shampoo, toothpaste, etc)

-Office & desk college dorm supplies:
+Office & desk college essentials:

 Printer (if not using computer lab/print center on campus)